-Interest rate risk is the risk that future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk is the risk that a financial instrument's future cash flows will fluctuate because of changes in market interest rates.
 The Company's interest rate risk management policy is to purchase highly liquid investments with a term to maturity of one year or less on the date of purchase.
-Based on the amount of cash and cash equivalents invested in instruments earning interest as at December 31, 2019 and assuming that all other variables remain constant, a 0.5% change in the applicable interest rate would result in an increase/decrease of approximately \$108,000 in the interest earned by the Company per annum.
+As at December 31, 2020, the Company had funds invested in interest earning savings accounts with Canadian institutions.